List of Vanished characters: Jeffrey Collins

+Jeffrey Collins is a fictional character in the American television series Vanished, portrayed by actor John Allen Nelson.
+Within the series, Collins is depicted as a Republican Senator from Georgia.

-Jeffrey Collins is a Republican Senator from Georgia; Throughout the series, he wavers in his decision whether to confirm Judge Wallace Rainer to the Supreme Court or not, believing he is part of the conspiracy and is using Sara kidnapping as leverage to force him confirm Rainer.
-When he believed that Sara was killed, he stood firm in his stance to not confirm him; however, Agent Graham Kelton informed him that the murder scene was staged.
-Believing that he was going to vote against the nomination, one of the kidnappers named Morrel threatened to kill Sara right in front of his eyes.
-Jeffrey does so, but is astounded when the kidnappers don't release Sara.
-Agent Lucas then tells him that the whole kidnapping was a wider plot whose main objective was to release a death-row criminal who could decipher an important message for the kidnappers.
+Throughout the first season, Collins struggles over whether to confirm Judge Wallace Rainer to the Supreme Court, suspecting that Rainer is part of a conspiracy and using the kidnapping of Collins' wife, Sara, as leverage.
+When Collins believes that Sara has been killed, he initially refuses to confirm the nomination.
+However, FBI Agent Graham Kelton later informs him that the apparent murder scene was staged.

+Believing he will vote against the nomination, Collins is confronted by a kidnapper named Morrel, who threatens to kill Sara in front of him.
+Under duress, Collins agrees to support the nomination, but is shocked when Sara is not released afterward.
+He later learns from Agent Daniel Lucas that the kidnapping is part of a wider plot, with the ultimate goal of freeing a death-row inmate capable of deciphering a critical message for the conspirators.

 Marcy Collins

 Marcy Collins is the daughter of Senator Collins and Sara's stepdaughter.
-Her boyfriend, Ben Wilson, is arrested as part of Sara's disappearance.
-Marcy plays a part in the capturing of Ben, but then bails him, after she thinks that he was set up.
-Her mother gives her the money to bail him out.
-She was pregnant, but miscarried.
-She believes that Judge Rainer might have caused the miscarriage by slipping her.
-She only tells Ben that the father could possibly be Judge Rainer after she miscarries.
+Her boyfriend, Ben Wilson, is arrested in connection with Sara's disappearance.
+Marcy helps capture Ben but later bails him out, believing he was framed, with the money provided by her mother.
+She was pregnant but suffered a miscarriage.
+Marcy suspects that Judge Rainer might have caused the miscarriage by slipping her something.
+She only reveals to Ben, after the miscarriage, that Judge Rainer could possibly be the father.